johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Remove `<link rel=prefetch>` five-minute rule.**  Previously, when a resource was prefetched using `<link rel=prefetch>`, Microsoft Edge ignored its cache semantics (namely `max-age` and `no-cache`) for the first use within five minutes, to avoid refetching.
 Now, Microsoft Edge removes this special case and uses normal HTTP cache semantics.

-    This means web developers need to include appropriate caching headers (Cache-Control or Expires) to see benefits from 1<link rel=prefetch>`.
+    This means web developers need to include appropriate caching headers (Cache-Control or Expires) to see benefits from `<link rel=prefetch>`.

     This also affects the nonstandard `<link rel=prerender>`.